Synthetic learner: model-free inference on treatments over time: Numerical Experiments

 \subsection{Experimental Setups}

 We describe our experiments in terms of the outcome model as well as the model of the design of the covariates and the error terms.
-We very models and start from a simple linear {\sc ar} model, continue with various non-linear models that include error terms that follow {\sc {\sc ar-arch}} and {\sc ar} processes and a factor model.
-In our homogenous treatment effects cases time is fixed as $T_0$.
-We study heterogenous Difference-in-Differenceects in Section \ref{sec:x}.
+In our first experiment, \textbf{DGP1}, we considered a simple Linear Outcome Model